Business tips & ideas

 You can create up to five free stores with Printify, add products, and integrate them with your preferred sales channel.

-3. Pick and Create Your Products
+3. Pick and create your products

 After you’ve created an online art store, choose your first product in our Catalog and check the Print Providers and the product characteristics.
 When you decide which to pick, click Start Designing to customize the merch with our Product Creator.